clydeatmcm/it103-fullstack-vanilla-js-demo/README.md

-# it103-fullstack-vanilla-js-demo
+# Full-stack Vanilla JS Demo
-This demo serves as guide to create a Proof of Concept (POC) on building Full-stack Vanilla JS Web Application
+This demo serves as a guide for creating a Proof of Concept (POC) for building a Full-Stack Web Application using Vanilla JavaScript.